bloomreach/brxm/crisp/README.md

   the response output for 1 minute in EhCache.
 It is easily configurable and customizable.
 - ```ResourceServiceBroker``` can be used in both SITE and CMS applications.
 - HTTP invocations are done by using ```RestTemplate``` of Spring Framework.
-- TODO: Provide OAuth2-based RestTemplate as a default option with easy configurability.
+- OAuth2-based RestTemplate configuration.
-- TODO: ResourceServiceBroker-side pagination
-- TODO: Dynamic Configuration change instead of properties and xmls.
+- Dynamic Configuration change instead of properties and xmls.
+- TODO: ResourceServiceBroker-side pagination.
+- TODO: Caching per route.

 ## Build and install the module itself into local maven repository